rollkit/docs/tutorials/cosmwasm.md

 ### 💻 Wasmd installation {#wasmd-installation}

-Here, we are going to pull down the `wasmd` repository and replace Tendermint with Rollkit.
-Rollkit is a drop-in replacement for Tendermint that allows Cosmos-SDK applications to connect to Celestia's data availability network.
+Here, we are going to pull down the `wasmd` repository and replace CometBFT with Rollkit.
+Rollkit is a drop-in replacement for CometBFT that allows Cosmos-SDK applications to connect to Celestia's data availability network.

 ::: code-group